HPS masthead

 3. Master's or higher degree in a creditable area of education.

-6. Five full years of professional-level experience.
+6. Five full years of relevant experience.

 Associate Members